souenzzo/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

 }
 ```

-### Metadata In Code
+### JNI Metadata In Code
 There is currently no way to specify JNI metadata in code.

 ### JNI Metadata in JSON
 Metadata for JNI is provided in `jni-config.json` files.
-The JSON schema of JNI metadata is identical to the [Reflection metadata schema](#reflection-metadata-in-json)
+The JSON schema of JNI metadata is identical to the [Reflection metadata schema](#reflection-metadata-in-json).

 ## Resources and Resource Bundles
-Java is capable of accessing any resource on the application classpath, or the modulepath for which the requesting code has permission to access.
+Java is capable of accessing any resource on the application class path, or the module path for which the requesting code has permission to access.
-Resource metadata instructs Native Image to include specified resources and resource bundles in the produced binary.
+Resource metadata instructs the `native-image` builder to include specified resources and resource bundles in the produced binary.
-A consequence of this approach is that some parts of the application that use resources for configuration (e.g. logging) are effectively configured at image build time.
+A consequence of this approach is that some parts of the application that use resources for configuration (e.g., logging) are effectively configured at build time.

-### Code Example
 The code below accesses a text file and requires providing resource metadata:
 ```java
 class Example {